Yuki Nakashima (footballer)

-Yuki Nakashima (中島 裕希, Nakashima Yūki) is a Japanese football player who plays for FC Machida Zelvia.
+Yuki Nakashima (中島 裕希, Nakashima Yūki) is a Japanese football player who plays for club Kataller Toyama.

 Playing career

 Nakashima was born in Takaoka on June 16, 1984.
 After graduating from high school, he joined J1 League club Kashima Antlers in 2003.
 He got opportunities to play as substitute forward from first season.
 In 2006, he moved to J2 League club Vegalta Sendai.
 He played many matches as substitute forward in 2006 and became a regular forward in 2007.
-Vegalta won the champions in 2009 season and was promoted to J1.
+Vegalta won the J2 League title in the 2009 season and was promoted to J1.
 However his opportunity to play decreased from 2010 season.
 In 2012, he moved to J2 club Montedio Yamagata and became a regular forward soon.
 Montedio was promoted to J1 end of 2014 season.
 Montedio also won the 2nd place in 2014 Emperor's Cup.
-In 2016, he moved to J2 club FC Machida Zelvia.
+In 2016, he moved to J2 club Machida Zelvia.
+In his time with Machida Zelvia, he become the club second highest all-time appearances with 287.
+He also helped the club to win 2024 J2 League and also the 2025 Emperor's Cup.